-- RS 530 Religious Experience East and West 2 credits A study of the unique spiritualities developed by world religions such as Christianity, Hinduism, Buddhism, Judaism, Islam.
-Students will explore the possible relationships among these spiritual paths with a concentration on Western forms of spirituality. - RS 531 Contemporary Theological Issues 2 credits The relationship of traditional formulations and current developments in doctrinal areas, (i.e. God, Jesus, the human person, grace, sin, redemption) to the pastoral situation today. - RS 532 Sacramental Catechesis 2 credits An exploration of the pedagogy of sacraments in light of contemporary sacramental theology and present insight into the catechetical process. - RS 533 Contemporary Values and Belief 2 credits A study of the major influences in today's culture - sociological, economic, political, technological, psychological; the mission of the Church within this society. - RS 534 Theology of Ministry 2-3 credits An exploration of the various elements of a theology of ministry in light of the mission of the Church and one's own ministerial identity. - RS 537 Youth Ministry: Theory and Practice 2 credits An examination of the evangelization and catechesis of adolescents and an identification of and practice in skills needed to motivate and enable youth and adults to minister to each other. - RS 538 Youth and Young Adult Religious Development 2 credits A study of youth and young adult religious and psycho-social development and education models and strategies to serve this development. - RS 539 Adult Religious Learning 3 credits An examination of religious and psycho-social development of adults at various stages and of educational models and strategies to serve the faith development of adults. - RS 542 Justice Spirituality 3 credits The Gospel as leaven within and for the world.
+RS 530 Religious Experience East and West

+A study of the unique spiritualities developed by world religions such as Christianity, Hinduism, Buddhism, Judaism, Islam.
+Students will explore the possible relationships among these spiritual paths with a concentration on Western forms of spiritual-

+RS 531 Contemporary Theological Issues

+The relationship of traditional formulations and current developments in doctrinal areas, (i.e. God, Jesus, the human person, grace, sin, redemption) to the pastoral situation today.

+RS 532 Sacramental Catechesis

+An exploration of the pedagogy of sacraments in light of contemporary sacramental theology and present insight into the catechetical process.

+RS 533 Contemporary Values and Belief

+A study of the major influences in today's culture - sociological, economic, political, technological, psychological; the mission of the Church within this society.

+RS 534 Theology of Ministry

+An exploration of the various elements of a theology of ministry in light of the mission of the Church and one's own ministerial identity.

+RS 537 Youth Ministry: Theory and Practice

+2 credits An examination of the evangelization and catechesis of adolescents and an identification of and practice in skills needed to motivate and enable youth and adults to minister to each other.

+RS 538 Youth and Young Adult

+Religious Development

+A study of youth and young adult religious and psycho-social development and education models and strategies to serve this development.

+RS 539 Adult Religious Learning

+An examination of religious and psycho-social development of adults at various stages and of educational models and strategies to serve the faith development of adults.

+RS 542 Justice Spirituality

+The Gospel as leaven within and for the world.
 The Church's developing understanding of her role in the evangelization of the world process.
-Contemporary socio-economic problems of America and the world. - RS 543 Justice Ministry 2-3 credits A Christian understanding of justice and peace and an examination of various dimensions of action: political, economic, cultural and religious. - RS 544 Retreat: Theological Reflection 1 credit An analysis of the Directed Retreat experience and further understanding and readings in the dynamics of the Ignatian spiritual exercises.
-Alternative spiritual approaches are examined and each student plans a format for some form of work in spirituality. - RS 546 Prayer 2 credits The traditions of prayer in the church, experiences of prayer and prayer leadership in the believing community. - RS 547 Interpersonal Process 2 credits This course looks at self-image, life-scripting, response-ability, and effective communication skills.
+Contemporary socio-economic problems of America and the world.

+RS 543 Justice Ministry

+A Christian understanding of justice and peace and an examination of various dimensions of action: political, economic, cultural and religious.

+RS 544 Retreat: Theological Reflection

+An analysis of the Directed Retreat experience and further understanding and readings in the dynamics of the Ignatian spiritual exercises.
+Alternative spiritual approaches are examined and each student plans a format for some form of work in spiritual-

+RS 546 Praver

+The traditions of prayer in the church, experiences of prayer and prayer leadership in the believing community.

+RS 547 Interpersonal Process

+This course looks at self-image, life-scripting, response-ability, and effective communication skills.
 Exercises facilitate people getting in touch with patterns of their behavior and that of others.

-- RS 548 Conflict Resolution 2 credits Applying interpersonal communication skills to conflicts within ourselves and between us and others, dealing with fear, ignorance, frustration and violence, alternatives to manipulation and creative alternatives for conflict management. - RS 549 Groups and Processes 2 credits Leadership styles clarifying expectations, understanding patterns of behavior in groups, reducing defensiveness, alternative ways of building satisfying living/working groups. - RS 550 Theories of Religious Education 2 credits An examination of the various philosophies and current approaches to religious education.
-An exploration of the relationships between human learning, religious education and the Church's ministry. - RS 566 Pastoral Counseling 3 credits A course integrating basic helping skills with theological foundations for counseling ministry.
-The course is structured in two parts: lecture and lab practicum. - RS 567 Counseling Theories 3 credits Theoretical foundations of major counseling approaches with opportunities for in-class practice in simulated counseling interviews. - RS 568 Pastoral Leadership 3 credits Basic skills for effective pastoral leadership: styles of leadership; pastoral planning and problem solving; management of resources, time, personnel; personal maintenance.
+RS 548 Conflict Resolution

+Applying interpersonal communication skills to conflicts within ourselves and between us and others, dealing with fear, ignorance, frustration and violence, alternatives to manipulation and creative alternatives for conflict management.

+RS 549 Groups and Processes

+Leadership styles clarifying expectations, understanding patterns of behavior in groups, reducing defensiveness, alternative ways of building satisfying living/working groups.

+RS 550 Theories of Religious Education

+An examination of the various philosophies and current approaches to religious education.
+An exploration of the relationships between human learning, religious education and the Church's ministry.

+RS 566 Pastoral Counseling

+A course integrating basic helping skills with theological foundations for counseling ministry.
+The course is structured in two parts: lecture and lab practicum.

+RS 567 Counseling Theories

+Theoretical foundations of major counseling approaches with opportunities for in-class practice in simulated counseling interviews.

+RS 568 Pastoral Leadership

+Basic skills for effective pastoral leadership: styles of leadership; pastoral planning and problem solving; management of resources, time, personnel; personal maintenance.